It is the second article of Causes of Hair Loss in a series of four, in which you will see for yourself how autoimmune conditions

 eating deficiencies and illnesses related to these last ones.

-ones in which body fights against other parts of the body.
-It's like the army "friendly
+Autoimmune diseases are when the body fights against other parts of the body.
+It's like the army "friendly fire."

 · Alopecia Areata